bobhaotian/speech-driven-lessons/README.md

 # Speech-Driven-Lessons
-If you need the codebase, please contact robertadm1n10@gmail.com
+If you'd like to view the codebase, please contact robertadm1n10@gmail.com

 🌟Realtime Interactive Lesson Page Demo (with Sound!):